 A. The substratum (explain) of rational concepts is immaterial (H p.256-258)

-2. A material thing can't be indivisible.
+1. A material thing must be divisible.
 (This is just what it means for something to be material...it's extended, some here, some there.
 All that business about the point is to show that it's really not a material thing.)

-B. How does the soul come into being?
+( How does the soul come into being?
 (H p.258) (With Aristotle) The soul is the form of the human being.
 Like all other forms it becomes multiple through matter.
-The individual soul comes into being when there is a body ready for it.
+The individual soul comes into being when there is a body ready for it.)

 1. If human souls existed before their bodies they'd either be one or many.